Real Estate Broker CE: Maintain Your License

 We offer two convenient package options.
 Our first package is our All Online package.
 It includes all 12 hours of Core & Elective via online distance education.
 There is no proctored exam at the end of these programs as online distance education courses do not require a final examination.

-Our other package is the Classic package that will include 6 hours of class or webinar, which will include 4 hours of Core and Sexual Harassment Prevention, and 6 hours of self-study.
-Classroom and webinar programs do not require a final exam, however a proctored exam would be required for the 6 hours of self-study elective.
+Our other package is the Classic package that will include 5 hours of class or webinar, which will include 4 hours of Core and 1 hour Sexual Harassment Prevention, and 7 hours of self-study.
+Classroom and webinar programs do not require a final exam, however a proctored exam will be required for the 7 hours of self-study elective.

 What is online distance education?